Juris-M/jurism-docs/tutorial.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-One of Jurism's great strengths is its ability to work with your web browser to recognize and grab bibliographic information contained in web pages.
+One of Jurism's great strengths is its ability to work with our web browser to recognize and grab bibliographic information contained in web pages.
 The following video shows us creating a new collection in Jurism, then adding four whaling-related items.
 We'll search CiNii for items about whaling and add a Japanese article by Morishita, go to Japanese Amazon to find information about Dolin's book in English, then to Google Scholar for one of Blok's articles in English, and finally back to Japanese Amazon to get details of Akamaine's Japanese book.
-You'll see how the items get added to the currently selected collection in Jurism.
+Notice how the items get added to the currently selected collection in Jurism.

 .. raw:: html